 Depression is a recognised problem during IVF so you may be offered counselling as part of you treatment.
 But if counselling leaves you feeling talked out Hypnotherapy might the answer.

 Talking to someone external can feel like a breath of fresh air.
-A fertility hypnotherapist (like me) will be able to help you re-find your balance, create space in your mind, reduce anxiety or whatever else you’d like help with.
+A Clinical Hypnotherapist (like me) will be able to help you re-find your balance, create space in your mind, reduce anxiety or whatever else you’d like help with.
 And because I am solution focused, you can expect to feel better after each session.

 Hypnosis is a deeply relaxing, guided state in which the frontal, positive areas of the mind become active and with your critical faculties (that negative voice) quieter, it’s easier to achieve the positive outcomes you want.